-Warm Hearth started as an idea.
+Warm Hearth (known as Jermik Ankyun in Armenia) started as an idea.
 It was born out of love and a commitment to our first group of residents.
 Scroll down to read about how this idea has taken root in the world.

 What We've Accomplished

 In 2006, we opened the first long-term group home in Armenia to eight residents from Kapan, Armenia.
 Our first group of residents were on the brink of being sent to psychiatric institutions only because there was no other means of support.